Gautham495/react-native-nitro-skan-referrer/README.md

 If you’re using SKAdNetwork postback APIs (iOS 16.1+), ensure the appropriate Apple SKAN entries exist in your **`Info.plist`** or entitlement file as required by your ad network.

 No custom entitlements are required for this library.

+Steps to get SKAN working

+- Build your Release version

+- Upload it to the App Store (production or TestFlight with StoreKit config)

+- Serve an actual SKAdNetwork ad from:

+1. Meta Ads

+2. Google Ads

+3. TikTok Ads

+4. Snap Ads

+5. Unity Ads

+- Tap the ad → it opens your App Store page

+- User installs the app from that ad

+- User triggers events → SKAN conversion values are updated

+- Apple sends a postback after 24–72 hours

+- Ad network receives your conversion value

+- Only then SKAN updates succeed.

+Error 10 = "Not Eligible / Not a Valid Ad Conversion"

+- Happens when testing in dev mode or apple does not know if your ad was served from an adnetwork

+- So do test in production setting.

 ### **Android**